本文へ

 Description of Exhibition

 There are many ways to engage with artworks and historical objects.
-This exhibition presents National Treasures and Important Cultural Properties from the Kyoto National Museum’s collection as teaching materials to understand the distinctive appeal of Japanese swords, objects rarely encountered in our everyday modern lives.
+This exhibition presents National Treasures and Important Cultural Properties from the Kyoto National Museum’s collection as teaching materials to understand the distinctive appeal of Japanese swords, objects rarely encountered in our modern everyday lives.
 Four key themes——form, inscriptions, blade patterns (hamon), and carved decoration——introduce the essential points for appreciating the artistry of the Japanese sword.

 National Treasure

-Inscription: Yasuie
+Inscription: “Yasuie”

 Kyoto National Museum